LinkedIn Guide

 5. Email Addresses: Find the section that says "Email addresses."
 Your primary email should be listed there.

-6. Verify It: If it's not verified, simply click "Verify your email address" and follow the instructions.
+6. Verify It: To verify it, simply click on “Account preferences” and then "Verify your email address" and follow the instructions.

 Linkedin verification settings